D-James-GH/cached_query/packages/cached_query/README.md

 ```
 *:warning: Warning: This may cause some unexpected functionality in queries, so it is recommended to only use this as a development
 tool.*

+## Devtools Extension

+This package comes with a devtools extension.
+The data of a query must be serializable to be displayed.

 ## Additional information